Chocolate Turtles Crockpot Candy

 Storage, Make-Ahead, and Freezer Tips

-This is honestly one of the best reasons to make crockpot turtles: they store and freeze beautifully, which makes them ideal for holiday prep.
-Here’s everything you need to know.
+Here is one of the best reasons to make crockpot turtles; they can be stored and frozen, which is great for prepping for the holidays!
+Here is what you need to know.

 Room Temperature Storage